Cassidy Rain Berghoff didn’t know that the very night she decided to get a life would be the night her best friend would lose his.

-It’s been six months since her best friend died, and up until now, Rain has succeeded in shutting herself off from the world.
-But when controversy arises around her aunt Georgia’s Indian Camp in their mostly white Kansas community, Rain decides to face the world again—at least through the lens of a camera.
+It’s been six months since Galen died, and up until now, Rain has succeeded in shutting herself off from the world.
+But when controversy arises around her aunt Georgia’s Indian Camp in their mostly white Kansas community, Rain decides to face the world again—at least through the lens of her camera.

 In a voice that resonates with insights and humor, author Cynthia Leitich Smith tells of heartbreak, recovery, and reclaiming one’s place in the world.